 If you want to check the success rate of your QR Code in marketing, you can use one or more metrics that dynamic QR Codes provide on real-time data analysis.

 QR Codes can also help you regulate product dispersion and prevent malpractices, such as counterfeiting of goods and theft.
 What’s more?
 If a campaign is not producing desired results, you can alter the campaign QR Code or even create a new code using A/B testing.

 A/B testing and QR Codes

 A/B testing is a renowned strategy used in email and text marketing, social media advertising, SEO, and print media.
 In A/B testing, marketers run two or more similar ad strategies or campaigns to see which better engages the target audience.
 It gives clarity and direction to marketing tactics.

 You can implement A/B testing with QR Codes by customizing codes using different aspects, each slightly varying from the other.
 You can experiment with different Call-to-Actions (CTAs), different colors, frames, background images, elements, and different target audiences.

 And with Google Analytics, you can track the performance grid of each customized QR Code over a while to discover your metrics.

 What are the metrics that QR Codes provide?

-Besides finding the ROI (return of investment), the following metrics can be tracked and analyzed using Dynamic QR Codes.
+Besides finding the ROI (return of investment), Dynamic QR codes can help you track and analyze the following metrics.
 The ROI, however, can be defined in different ways, and the expected outcome is totally up to you.